Semantics-Empowered Communication: A Tutorial-cum-Survey

-On the other hand, as the DNN models are usually pre-trained by specific datasets under some particular channels, it becomes inevitable to fine-tune the DNN models to adapt to the changes of KB and channels.
-However, such a mechanism becomes cumbersome for resource-limited IoT devices.
-Inspired by the model trading framework in collaborative edge learning \cite{lim2020federated}, Liew \etal \cite{liew2022economics} adopt a DL-based hierarchical trading system to support the joint trading of semantic model and semantic information, where model providers trade the well trained models to support devices with limited transmission resources.
-In particular, a semantic model provider has more resources to train quality semantic models with the relevant KBs and channel models, and the edge devices can directly exploit the semantic model to extract semantics.
+On the other hand, as DNN models are usually pre-trained by specific datasets under some particular channels, it becomes inevitable to fine-tune the DNN models to adapt to the changes of KB and channels.
+However, such a mechanism, which has been extensively discussed in Section \ref{sec:csi_inference}, becomes cumbersome for resource-limited IoT devices.
+Therefore, inspired by the model trading framework in collaborative edge learning \cite{lim2020federated}, Liew \etal \cite{liew2022economics} adopt a DL-based hierarchical trading system to support the joint trading of semantic model and semantic information, where model providers trade the well-trained models to support devices with limited transmission resources.
+In particular, a semantic model provider has more resources to train high-quality semantic models with the relevant KBs and channel models, and the edge devices can directly exploit the semantic model to extract semantics.
 Thus, the semantic information can be collected and traded between devices from the interested information buyers, while ensuring individual rationality and incentive compatibility.
 In this regard, the proposed method \cite{liew2022economics} contributes to the utility enhancement of devices by semantic model trading.